TykTechnologies/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/templates.md

 This section provides a detailed overview of the email template data available in the Tyk Enterprise Developer Portal.
-The Tyk Enterprise Developer Portal uses a variety of email templates for different purposes, such as user registration and access request status or organisation status updates.
+The Tyk Enterprise Developer Portal uses a variety of email templates for different purposes, such as user registration and access request status or organization status updates.
 Each template has access to specific data or functions relevant to its purpose.

 It's important to note that while email templates can include template data or specific template functions, they do not